 But we've been on the phones.

-We're gonna we're just gonna keep it real because, you know, at the end of the day, polls are polls.
+We're just going to keep it real because, you know, at the end of the day, polls are polls.

-But what's happening in Arizona, what's happened to Pell, you know, I can't believe I'm caught back in, which is, you know, you know, daily, unpredictable, you know, no rhythm, no rhyme to it, you know,
+But what's happening in Arizona, what's happened to Pal, you know, I can't believe I'm caught back in, which is, you know, daily unpredictable, you know, no rhythm, no rhyme to it, you know,

-vote drops uh from this place and that place, knowing that it is so easily fixable and knowing that 47 other states don't have these problems in the case, in this case, Arizona, Nevada, and Alaska, that it becomes, you know, if it becomes like a roller coaster ride.
+vote drops from this place and that place, knowing that it is so easily fixable and knowing that 47 other states don't have these problems, in the case, in this case, Arizona, Nevada, and Alaska, that it becomes, you know, it becomes like a roller coaster ride.

 And my job is to give you the information that I'm really digging deep and hard for and give it to you accurately.